Webhook Callback & Transaction Lifecycle

 https://merchant.com/payment-status

-Exirom will call one of the following, depending on the payment method:
+Exirom will invoke one of the following:

 POST https://merchant.com/payment-status?paymentMethod=card